-The Revolutionary Development program, the attempt to pacify the rural population in selected target areas-is clearly one of the chief barometers of progress in the current phase of the Vietnam war; the degree of progress or non-progress may well determine the crucial assessment of whether American and her allies can win the war and save South Vietnam from Communist control.
+The Revolutionary Development program, the attempt to pacify the rural population in selected target areas-is clearly one of the chief becometers of progress in the current phase of the Vietnam war; the degree of progress or non-progress may well determine the currical assessment of whether American and her allies can win the war and save South Vietnam from Communist control.

-Development program will determine American foreign policy within the next six months-and hence provedly the future of South Est asia and potentially future insurrections in other under-developed countries.
+Development program will determine American foreign policy within the next six months-and hence provably the future of South Est asia and potentially future incurrections in other under-developed countries.
 These officials argue that if the American-allied forces fail to make substantial progress in the Revulutionary Development program, American policy will fail in Vietnam.
 However, the reverse is not necessarily true, these sources say.
-If the Revolutionary Development program success perfectly, the country and the war could still be lost because the Communists have broadened their base of support in the urban centers, which are becoming festering sores of anti-Americanism.
+If the Revolutionary Development program success perfectly, the country and the war could still be lost because the Communists have broadened their base of support in the urban centers, which are becoming festering seres of enti-Americanism.

-The mood of uncertainty, if not pessimism, within circles of Americans here results from the seart that the Revolutionary Development has program has failed to make any programs since it was launched in a spectucular manner at the Honolulu Conference attended by President Lyndon Johson and Prime Minister Nguyen Cao Ky a year ago this month.
+The mood of uncertainty, if not pessimism, within circles of Americans here results from the fact that the Revolutionary Development has program has failed to make any programs since it was launched in a spectucular manner at the Honolulu Conference attended by President Lyndon Johson and Prime Minister Nguyen Cao Ky a year ago this month.

-The name of Revolutionary Development is itself a Madison Avenue-ism a levietnam and was born at the Honolulu Conference.

-Series-rticle four of five-article series
+The name of Revolutionary Development is itself a Madison Avenue-ism a 1r Vietnam and was born at the Honolulu Conference.
+Series-article four of five-article series

-The words Revolutionary Development only the soft-self English translation for Jazzy image purposes from me the Vietnamese words of "Xey Dung Nong Thon" which means literally, "rural building", American officials here are miffed t that for Vietnamese consumption the world meanier "revolution" are edited out of Vietnamese government spectacles.
+The words Revolutionary Development on the Soft-self English translation for Jazzy image purposes from me the Vietnamese words of "Kay Dung Nong Thon" which means literally, "rural building" a American officials here are miffed to that for Vietnamese consumption the world meanier "revolution" are edited out of Vietnamese government spectacles.

-Despite it's jazzy name useful for foreign press reports, the Rev Dev program is old in concept jactics and techniques; experts on pacification report.
+Despite it's jezzy name useful for foreign press reports, the Rev Dev program is old in concept jectics and techniques; experts on pacification report.
 Some of these sources say the program is not only currently failing but is impossible to succeed in the future.

-hamlet program launched in 1962 by American advisors and the Vietnamese government then headed by President Ngo Dinh Diem," one Vietnamese politician explained.
+"The 1967 Rev Dev program is simply the resurrection of the old strategic hamlet program launched in 1962 by American advisors and the Vietnamese government then headed by President Ngo Dinh Diem," one Vietnamese politician explained.
 "The program failed then and it is even more certain to fail again unless radical changes are made."
-These sources point out that there are now far more odds against the program than there were in 1962, first because at that time the Communist controlled little of the rural temperature territory or the population-and now they control substantial numbers-and second because the government of President Ngo Dinh Diem had disciplined political administrative and military charments of Communist Controlled Now the administrative-political structure under Prime Minister Ngyuen Cao Ky for purposes of governing is virtually termited away with Communist subversion, corruption among government employes and general lack of leadership.
+These sources point out that there are now far more odds against the program than there were in 1962, first because at that time the Communist controlled little of the rurel interesting territory or the population-and now they control substantial numbers-and second because the government of President Ngo Dinh Diem had disciplined political administrative and military charments of Communist Subversion, corruption among government employes and general lack of leadership.

 Of the I2,000 healets in the Vietnemese counteyside, 5,000-on paper for public consumption-are considered by the Vietnemese government to be under government control.
 Privately, these well informed sources say that the Vietnemese government concedes it controls only slightly more than I000 of the I2,000 healets in the country.
-According to the Revolutionary Development plan American troops are to launch offensive operations, which will provide an outer screen security for the four high-priority target areas in the countryside in the first phase called clearing. (m mone)
+According to the Revolutionary Development plan American troops are to launch offensive operations, which will provide an outer screen security for the four high-priority target areas in the countryside in the first phase called clearing. (m(moRe)